 Australia’s answer to the Grand Canyon, the Blue Mountains Australia offer 1 million hectares of spectacular scenery, including ancient rainforest, impressive rock formations and sandstone cliffs, canyons, waterfalls and ravines.

-There are 140km of walking tracks to explore here, making a Blue Mountains day trip or weekend popular with hikers and outdoor enthusiasts from Sydney.
+There are 140km of walking tracks to explore here, making a Blue Mountains day trip or weekend from Sydney popular with hikers and outdoor enthusiasts.